-UFD-AER6 322 The mode share and use of active transport and where available, public transport increases.
-UFD-AER9 323 There is an increased range of housing types and locations and an increased number of dwellings , particularly more affordable housing in existing and planned urban areas .
-UFD-AER10 324 The current and future needs of business are met by the availability of a range of opportunities for land and space that meets their requirements.
-UFD-AER11 325 New rural lifestyle development occurs within areas appropriate for this use.
-UFD-AER12 326 Urban expansion and urban activities are appropriately planned so that they do not adversely affect the long-term viability of the rural sector and rural communities.
-UFD-AER13 327 Mana whenua are involved in strategic planning and other planning processes.
+UFD-AER10.
+The current and future needs of business are met by the availability of a range of opportunities for land and space that meets their requirements.
+UFD-AER11.
+New rural lifestyle development occurs within areas appropriate for this use.
+UFD-AER12.
+Urban expansion and urban activities are appropriately planned so that they do not adversely affect the long-term viability of the rural sector and rural communities.
+UFD-AER13.
+Mana whenua are involved in strategic planning and other planning processes.